Have questions about AIS? We have answers!

 The receiver has three connections.

 One connection is for a standard marine VHF antenna.
-The most AIS receivers use a BNC connector for the VHF antenna connection.
-If you need to connect to typical VHF radio antenna cable that uses a PL-259 / SO-239 connector, youll need an SO-239 to BNC adapter.
+The some AIS receivers use a BNC connector for the VHF antenna connection.
+If you need to connect to typical VHF radio antenna cable that uses a PL-259 / SO-239 connector, you'll need an SO-239 to BNC adapter.
 These are available from Milltech Marine's online store.

 The second connection is for data.
 Some models have a 9-pin serial port which can be connected to a computer serial port using a standard serial cable, which is typically included with the receiver.
-If your computer doesnt have a serial port, you can use a USB to serial adapter to make the connection.
-We recommend the Sabrent and Keyspan USB to serial adapter and offer these as an accessories in our online store.
-The Comar AIS-2-USB and AIS-MULTI products and the AMEC CYPHO-101 and 101G use a USB connection to interface with a computer.
-The Comar AIS-2-NMEA product and AMEC CYPHO-101E have data cables with leads that can be connected to a computer serial port or a chart plotter NMEA input port.
-The Comar AIS-MULTI and the AMEC CYPHO-101 and 101G also have data cables to connect to a NMEA-based chart plotter.
+If your computer doesn't have a serial port, you can use a USB to serial adapter to make the connection.
+We recommend the Sabrent USB to serial adapter and offer these as an accessories in our online store.
+The most of the current Comar and AMEC products use a USB connection to interface with a computer and also have data cables to connect to a NMEA-based chart plotter.

 The third connection is for 12 volt DC power.
-The Comar AIS-2-USB AIS receiver is powered via the USB port.
+The Comar AIS-3R and the AMEC CYPHO-150/150S AIS receivers can be powered via the USB port.

 Once these connections have been made, simply configure your marine navigation software or chart plotter to utilize the new serial port connection as an incoming listener serial data stream.
 Note that AIS receivers use 38400 baud by default so be sure you configure your software program or chart plotter appropriately.

-For the SR162G or AMEC CYPHO-101G, you will need to also connect the GPS antenna and make sure it is placed in a location that has a clear path to the sky.
+For the SR162G or Comar SLR200G, you will need to also connect the GPS antenna and make sure it is placed in a location that has a clear path to the sky.

 Please see the product installation documentation for full details on installing your AIS device.